 What’s even better?
 Black and white images of the most colorful place.
 What is the most colorful place?
 Las Vegas.
 Glitzy, sparkly, neon-y – Vegas is a place defined in popular culture for its bright lights and splashy images.

-So here are some of our favorite vintage images of the Las Vegas that it used to be before it transformed itself to a family vacation destination.
+So here are some of our favorite vintage Las Vegas pictures of how it used to be before it transformed itself to a family vacation destination.
 You can feel the electricity in the air, the kind of electricity that can only exists in a place for grownups.

 The word that comes to mind – innocence.
 And elegance.
 This is as removed as possibly can from today’s noisy, over-the-top Strip.
-You can feel the calmness in the air, the sense of upscale entertainment.
+In this really great old picture of the Las Vegas Strip you can feel the calmness in the air, the sense of upscale entertainment.

-The most striking thing about this image is that the Strip looks like a real place built by real people for real people.
+The most striking thing about this picture is that the old Strip looks like a real place built by real people for real people.
 Today’s Strip, on the contrary, looks manufactured.
-It doesn’t feel like a real place – it is a made up, crazy fantasy for tourists.
+It doesn’t feel like a real place – it is a made up, crazy fantasy for tourists to take selfies.

 It’s not the most incredible photograph, but something is remarkable here – the Eldorado Club, at the ground floor of the Apache hotel, is so approachable.
 It is right there, on the sidewalk, a walk-in haven.

 These days, to get to a casino floor in Vegas, you’ll need to embark on quite the walk from the Strip.
 The casinos are now engulfed by monstrous resorts – not even hotels, resorts! – and are most definitely not visible from the street.
-There is something very comforting about being able to peek through the glass windows of a casino; ah, those were the days.
+There is something very comforting about being able to peek through the glass windows of a casino; ah, those were the days, the good ol’ days.
+Now the main comfort offered is the one from your couch when you’re playing on new online casino sites.

 This photograph of the Flamingo hotel says it all – tons of style, blue sky and green grass and the most awesome rides.
 This was actually a postcard advertising the Flamingo hotel.